pinkwah/steam-appmanifest/README.md

 This is a short python script that tricks Steam for Linux into downloading non-Linux apps.

+Note: Steam will not run apps that don't have Linux support, but it will still download the data.

 ## How it works

 When you tell Steam to download an app, it first checks whether a Linux version exists.
 If it doesn't exist, it tells you so ("[App] is not available on your current platform.") and doesn't do anything.
 If it exists, it creates an `appmanifest` file (which contains game meta-data: name, size on hard-disk, time of last update, etc), and then proceeds to download it.